profake/Nasif-s-Dank-Hotkeys/README.md

 • Easy to use hotkeys.
 Why press CTRL + SHIFT + M when you can just press M?
 • Open source.
 You can edit it, add new things, change it to suit your needs.
 • Adds a whole new level of customization to SA-MP, pushing it that much closer to MTA.
-• Using SendInput as send method to ensure maximum reliability. [quote author=Autohotkey]In addition, they buffer any physical keyboard or mouse activity during the send, which prevents the user's keystrokes from being interspersed with those being sent.[/quote]
+• Using SendInput as send method to ensure maximum reliability.
+In addition, they buffer any physical keyboard or mouse activity during the send, which prevents the user's keystrokes from being interspersed with those being sent.
 • Ability to send commands on the fly without disrupting gameplay.
 You can still drive while toggling your GOs.
 And much more to come...